A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Results and Analysis

 \subsection{$\rm M_{BH}$-$\rm \sigma_{\star}$ relation}

-The stellar velocity dispersion can be obtained by the fitting of ``turn-off" spectra and corrected by the instrumental resolution of SDSS spectra ($\rm \sigma_{inst} \sim 71 km/s$) and base spectra ($\rm \sigma_{base} \sim 70 km/s$).
-Figure ~\ref{fig:sigma_Com} compares the stellar velocity dispersions obtained from STARLIGHT with values measured from SDSS.
-The later ones were measured by the direct-fitting method which is based on the fact that the individual stellar spectra has been Doppler shifted because of the star's motion \citep{1961ApJ...133..393B,1992MNRAS.254..389R}.
+The stellar velocity dispersion can be obtained by the fitting of the ``turn-off" spectra and corrected by the instrumental resolutions of the SDSS spectra ($\rm \sigma_{inst} \sim 71 km/s$) and base spectra ($\rm \sigma_{base} \sim 70 km/s$).
+Figure ~\ref{fig:sigma_Com} compares the stellar velocity dispersions obtained from STARLIGHT with the values measured from SDSS.
+The later ones were measured by the direct fitting method, which is based on the fact that the individual stellar spectra have been Doppler-shifted because of the star's motion \citep{1961ApJ...133..393B,1992MNRAS.254..389R}.
 All objects show a good agreement with a mean and rms difference of $\rm -9 \pm 12 km$ $\rm s^{-1}$, which makes it accessible for us to investigate the $\rm M_{BH}$-$\rm \sigma_{\star}$ relation of CL-AGNs.

-In nearby galaxies, there is apparently a close connection between the central black hole and the bulge kinematics.
-Specifically, black hole mass correlates well with stellar velocity dispersion.
-Many works showed that AGNs share the same $\rm M_{BH}$-$\rm \sigma_{\star}$ relation as quiescent galaxies \citep{2004ApJ...610..722G,2008ApJ...688..159G}.
-This relation is essential to understand the co-evolution of black holes and their host galaxies.
-But some recent works suggested that this relation may change among different types of host galaxies \citep{2008MNRAS.386.2242H,2009ApJ...698..812G,2009ApJ...698..198G}, AGN types \citep{2017ApJS..229...39R,2016MNRAS.458L..69B,2008ApJ...678..693M} or different $\rm M_{BH}$ range \citep{2010ApJ...721...26G}. \cite{2020arXiv200811336Y} and \cite{2021ApJ...907L..21D} suggested that most CL-AGNs in their sample have pseudo-bugle features and \cite{2014ApJ...789...17H} showed that AGN with pseudo-bugles have different zero point and much larger scatters than the tight $\rm M_{BH}$-$\rm \sigma_{\star}$ relation for classical bulges.
+In nearby galaxies, there is apparently a close connection between the central BH and the bulge kinematics.
+Specifically, BH mass correlates well with stellar velocity dispersion.
+Many works have shown that AGNs share the same $\rm M_{BH}$-$\rm \sigma_{\star}$ relation as quiescent galaxies \citep{2004ApJ...610..722G,2008ApJ...688..159G}.
+This relation is essential for understanding the coevolution of BHs and their host galaxies.
+But some recent works have suggested that this relation may change among different types of host galaxies \citep{2008MNRAS.386.2242H,2009ApJ...698..812G,2009ApJ...698..198G}, different AGN types \citep{2017ApJS..229...39R,2016MNRAS.458L..69B,2008ApJ...678..693M}, or different $\rm M_{BH}$ range \citep{2010ApJ...721...26G}. \cite{2020MNRAS.498.3985Y} and \cite{2021ApJ...907L..21D} suggested that most CL-AGNs in their sample have pseudo-bugle features, and \cite{2014ApJ...789...17H} showed that AGNs with pseudo-bugles have different zero point and much larger scatters than the tight $\rm M_{BH}$-$\rm \sigma_{\star}$ relation for classical bulges.